Hi, my name is Masha (Maria) Esipova. Starting Fall 2019, I will be a Postdoctoral Research Associate in Linguistics at Princeton University.

 I work on natural language semantics and its interfaces with syntax, pragmatics, and prosody.
 That is I study how we interpret the meaning of sentences and how that is affected by the structure of those sentences, the context in which they are uttered, and the intonation with which they are uttered.
-Apart from meaning in spoken language, I am interested in how content-bearing gestures contribute to the meaning of utterances.
+Apart from meaning of spoken language expressions, I am interested in how secondary modality content (such as hand gestures, facial expressions, iconic voice modulations, etc.) contributes to the meaning of spoken utterances.

 Most of my current work is primarily on English, but I often explore cross-linguistic data in my research.
 I have also worked a lot on my native language, Russian.

 In my undergraduate years I did some research on Russian Sign Language (all my publications on RSL are in Russian).
 I am still very much interested in sign language linguistics, especially in how the semantics of sign language compares to that of spoken language combined with gesture.